Kinsley-Li/Knee_segmentation/README.md

 # Skmwork
-# Fast and Accurate Keen Tissue Segmentation in Magnetic Resonance Imaging
+# Fast and Accurate Knee Tissue Segmentation in Magnetic Resonance Imaging

 ## Prepare folder
 (1) The first cell of ipynb, you can download skm-tea with pip install